 LinkedIn is a powerful tool for professionals and business owners.
-There are over 500 million members, and they represent a wide variety of professionals, from entry-level millennials to c-suite execs.
+The platform boasts 690 million members, and they represent a wide variety of professionals, from entry-level millennials to c-suite execs.
 Effectively using LinkedIn can help you grow your professional network and capture leads.

 - Choose professional profile and background photos that look great on LinkedIn’s desktop and mobile layouts.
 Your profile picture should be a recent headshot that reflects the dress code of your industry.
 We work in digital marketing, so our headshots are pretty laid back.
 If you’re a lawyer or banker, you’ll probably want a suit and tie.
-For a background image, create a graphic (or ask your marketing team to do so) that reflects your company’s branding.
+For a background image, create a graphic that reflects your company’s branding.
 Upload both of these images with file names that reflect your name and job title for extra SEO value.

 - Update your summary.
 The first three lines will show when someone visits your profile, so focus on putting the most important information about your skills and career toward the beginning.
 Your summary can be up to 2,000 characters, so (naturally) integrate a few keywords here.